getsolus/aa-lsm-hook/README.md

 To integrate the compilation step, you'll need a hook in your package manager/update process to execute `aa-lsm-hook` when the apparmor paths change on disk, i.e. `/etc/apparmor.d`.

-### Quirks

-Currently we have a special-case path to compile the `snapd` profiles from `/var/lib/snapd/apparmor/profiles` into the cache if they exist, which ensures the binary load step will work properly on boot.
-Without this quirk/workaround, the snapd AppArmor profiles wouldn't be loaded **until** `snapd` is directly started and causes broken snaps.
-With this .. quirk, everything works correctly, boot time is not regressed, and snaps work for those that have them.

 ## Authors

 Copyright © 2018-2020 Solus Project <copyright@getsol.us>